 Perfect one day in Doha itinerary afternoon

-For your perfect one day in Doha itinerary in the afternoon I thought I would outline two options to cover you for whatever you fancy!
+For your perfect one day in Doha itinerary in the afternoon I thought I would outline two possible options to cover you for whatever you fancy.

-Dhows are the traditional wooden boats of the region!
-Previosuly the Doha waters would have been filled with dhows that would have been used for the traditional industry of Pearling however today you can see a variety of Dhows on the coast taking tourists for a leisure cruise to get some of the best views of the Doha skyline!
+Dhows are the traditional wooden boats of the region.
+Previously the Doha waters would have been filled with dhows that would have been used for the traditional industry of Pearling however today you can see a variety of Dhows on the coast taking tourists for a leisure cruise to get some of the best views of the Doha skyline.

-On top of that there are several exhibition spaces which are worth checking out if there is a temporary exhibition on, a huge outdoor theatre and a branch of one of Qatar’s most popular quick bite places Chapati and Karak!
-If you have visited the London area of Knightsbridge, there is a branch there and there is always a queue out the door when I have been past!
+On top of that there are several exhibition spaces which are worth checking out if there is a temporary exhibition on, a huge outdoor theatre.

 Perfect 24 hours in Doha evening!